Published On: December 8, 2021

 Increasingly, machine-learning programs make analyses from scans and from medical results.
 An exciting new project has been to online-stream live health data and send notification to an app that medics and nurses carry at Royal Free Hospital in London.

 DeepMind by Google, an artificial-intelligence (AI) firm with expertise in deep learning, powers the app and pre-diagnose patients at a risk of kidney failure.
 The app by the London hospital saves nurses’ time.

 But the end-motto of smart medical wearables is to let people check their heart conditions, spot concussions, trail the advancement of ailments and carry health check on moles or ear infections without having to visit a medical center.

 The future is brighter than the brightest for intelligent wearable devices.
-Sooner than later, they will perform tasks that will make life patient with chronic conditions easier, let clinicians to remotely monitor these patients in real time.
+Sooner than later, they will perform tasks that will make life patients with chronic conditions easier, letting clinicians remotely monitor these patients in real-time.

 FDA approval and HIPAA privacy are significant concerns for patients, and while these establishments are aware of the rising trend of smart wearable devices, whether developers meet these demands or not, remains to be seen.